CyrexEnterprise/react-redux-donderstarter/README.md

     │       ├── Component.js        # Pure component source code (easily tested)
     │       ├── Component.test.js   # Component test cases
     │       ├── routes.js           # Your nested routes (if any)
-    │       ├── stories.js          # Your component stories (if any)
     │       └── index.js            # Component export (HOC should be added here if any)
     │
     ├── containers                  # Components wrapped by redux/connect